 I won't give away just exactly how Lily of the Valley factors into the series, but it's safe to say that lots of people exclaimed "No way!" when they learned just how nasty the plants defense mechanisms are.
 Thanks to a diverse array of cardiac glycosides (close to 40 have been discovered in LotV), even small amounts ingested can cause abdominal pain, vomiting, and a reduced heart rate.

-, those unfortunate enough to give Lily of the Valley a taste test can expect a hospital visit with treatments such as the ingestion of activated charcoal, breathing support, IV fluids, an electrocardiogram and potentially even a temporary pacemaker.
+According to Mental Floss, those unfortunate enough to give Lily of the Valley a taste test can expect a hospital visit with treatments such as the ingestion of activated charcoal, breathing support, IV fluids, an electrocardiogram and potentially even a temporary pacemaker.

 All this aside, the plant is still basking in its 15 minutes of "Breaking Bad" fame - and now you too can own the very prop used on the series.
 No green thumb necessary.
 From the site: